The Eastern-Siberian Inland Navigation Company: The first steamships on Lake Baikal

-The place for steamships building was chosen in 18 verst (63 000 ft) above Irkutsk on the left bank of the Angara River by village Grudinino.
-On 29 March 1843 there was laid the foundation of the first steamship's wooden hull.
+The place for building steamships was chosen to be 18 verst (63 000 ft) above Irkutsk on the left bank of the Angara River, by the village Grudinino.
+On 29 March 1843, the foundation of the first steamship's wooden hull was laid.
 It was operated intensively, the steamship was launched on 15 September.
 This ship, named Emperor Nicholas I (after Nicholas I of Russia) was 35 m long, 4 m wide and 8 m with paddle guards.
-The barge for haulage was built together with a steamship.
-The second ship Successor Cesarevitch (Crown Prince) and the second barge were laid after the first ship's launching.
+The barge for haulage was built together with the steamship.
+The second ship Successor Cesarevitch (Crown Prince) and a second barge were laid after the first ship's launching.
 The steamships cruised on Lake Baikal from Listvenichnaya quay at the head of Angara to Posolsk on the eastern shore to the estuary of the Selenga River.
 Weather permitting, the trip was made in 6 hours at a speed of 15 km/h.

-There were 3 classes for passengers, but cabins - only for first and second class passengers, the steerage was on the deck among carriages and packages.
+There were 3 classes for passengers, but cabins were provided only for first and second class passengers; the steerage was on the deck among carriages and packages.

-The Myasnikov's heirs owned the shipping company after his death in 1847.
-Emperor Nicholas I was damaged during the storm but repaired in 1854, and then it got burnt and stripped down in 1856.
-Crown Prince maintained a regular service on Lake Baikal, but it went down in 1860.
-Myasnokovs didn't have any ships more, but the shipping company's activity continued on Lake Baikal, the Rivers Angara and Selenga.
+The Myasnikov's heirs inherited the shipping company after his death in 1847.
+Emperor Nicholas I was damaged during a storm, but was repaired in 1854, and it was burnt and stripped down in 1856.
+Crown Prince maintained regular service on Lake Baikal, but it went down in 1860.
+Myasnokovs didn't have other ships, but the shipping company's activity continued on Lake Baikal, the Rivers Angara and Selenga.
 D.Е.
-Benardaki, a retired lieutenant, participant of Amur campaign, built two ships in Listvyanichnoe in 1858 : the first was named for the sake of governor-general - Muravjev-Amurskij, and he gave his own name to the second ship without false modesty - Benardaki.
-The foundation of shipping company on Lake Baikal was the most important contribution to economic developing of Siberia.
+Benardaki, a retired lieutenant, participant of Amur campaign, built two ships in Listvyanichnoe in 1858: the first was named for the governor-general - Muravjev-Amurskij, and he named the second ship after himself - Benardaki.
+The foundation of shipping company on Lake Baikal was the most important contribution to the economic developing of Siberia.